ishanrathore04/Email-Spam-Classifier/README.md

 •Install the required dependencies using pip.

 •Run the Streamlit app by executing the main Python script.
+Just open terminal (not python IDE) and type streamlit run [app-name].py.

 •Enter a custom email message or select a sample email from the dropdown menu.

-•Click the "Classify" button to see the predicted class (spam or ham) for the email.
+•Click the "Classify" button to see the predicted class (spam or not spam) for the email.

 # Dependencies
 •Python 3.x